University-of-Delaware-IT-ESCS-SysEng/Google-Drive-Simple/README.md

 include files owned by others if present.
 So, you if you compare the file ids from './sa', you will need to exclude those with `"ownedByMe":true`.  `fgrep -v` or similar can do this.

+> Specifying a user does nothing if you are using local authentication and is not required.
+The code will run for whatever account you authorized via the web browser.

 ## Discussion